Foreign Qualified Lawyers

 knowledge gap between foreign and

-domestic law graduates, ensuring
+domestic law graduates, ensuring parity in fundamental legal understanding.

 3. Fostering Networking and